 If you’re a new owner, ask the former owner for their utility bills and ask them how they lived in the home – were they year-round?
 What temperature did they keep the thermostat?
 Were they home during the day?

-And remember, if you need any help in evaluating a system in the Coachella Valley, please feel free to call RenovaPLUS at (760) 610-1034 for an inspection.
+And remember, if you need any help evaluating a system in the Coachella Valley, please feel free to contact RenovaPLUS for an inspection.